pi-bot/pioneers/config/readMe.md

 Once you have a working Raspian OS on the Raspberry Pi you can then proceed to make customisations and install the PiBot software.

 ## 2 Changes to the default OS
 Raspian has a configuration GUI for making common alterations to its OS.
-This is opened from  *Start > Preferences > Raspberry Pi Configurion*.
+This is opened from  *Start > Preferences > Raspberry Pi Configuration*.
 Once opened we can now make the following changes:

 From the **System** tab :